lokonli/z2mvis/README.md

 Wait approximately 10 seconds, and then your zigbee network should become visible.
 It refreshes automatically every 10 seconds.

+### Notes

+* z2mvis doesn't work when loaded over https.
+You must use http.

 ### Update

+If you have installed z2mvis with ```git clone```, you can update z2mvis by executing the following command in the z2mvis folder:

 ```
 git pull